Last updated on September 20th, 2022

 Blended CAC = marketing spend/(paid customers + organic customers)

-one disadvantage of this index is you will have a low notice value of profitability of your campaign and how well is it performing.
+one disadvantage of blended CAC is you will have a low notice value of the profitability of your campaign and how well it is performing.

 Very Advanced Paid CAC = (marketing spend + ad production costs + cost of support software + UA managers + ASO*) / (customers + ASO customers)

-*ASO cost – After every optimization the more users coming means lowering the cost.
+*ASO cost – After every optimization, more users coming means lowering the cost.

 We don’t use this complex calculation often, but we provide it for awareness and inspiration.